sagemath/trac_to_gh/Issue 4751.md

 # Issue 4751: if spkg/standard contains an extracted directory then "sage -upgrade" fails in multiple ways

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4751

 Original creator: was